Louis Poulsen Albertslund Pendant Lamp

-Materials: White enameled metal (iron).
+Materials: Round light made of white enamelled metal (iron).
 Clear plastic or glass.
 A non-glare ring, three bolts and a Saturn ring, which serves as a reflector.
 White porcelain socket.

 Cord Length: 60 cm / 23.62”